Employment Law in Colorado

 If a coworker, employer, or client sexually harasses someone in the workplace; the employee has a set of rights to protect them from further harassment.
 Laws also offer protection from retaliation, such as getting fired for reporting a manager.
 If you or someone you know is facing sexually harassment in the workplace, report it to your HR department.

-Colorado employees are protected from sexual harassment by Colorado statute.
+Colorado employees are protected from sexual harassment by Colorado law.
 Employers cannot discriminate based on sex or require sexual favors in return for promotions, raises, or other employment actions.
 In addition, the recently enacted Equal Pay Transparency Rule requires employers to list the pay rate in all job postings.
 This eliminates the possibility of an employer paying different wages for the same job.

 Work With an Experienced Colorado Employment Lawyer